tracy-o/learning-day/docs/poolboy-loadtests/writeup.md

 ## Poolboy Timeout

-Poolboy timeout it a little ambiguous in what it could mean but having dug into the source code of poolboy I can confirm its **the amount of time to take a worker out of the pool** to use.
+Poolboy timeout is a little ambiguous in what it could mean but having dug into the source code of poolboy I can confirm its **the amount of time to take a worker out of the pool** to use.
 This explains the 11s time out as the poolboy timeout is 6s and the http timeout is 5 seconds, meaning that in a worst case it could take 11s to get a response from a slow response and a saturated pool.

 To make things more clear: